Anishrkhadka/3DReconstruction_from_image/README.md

 This repo contains MatLab script used to capture inter-reflection in order to improve the 3D reconstruction from photometric stereo.

-- [x] Ray tracing engine in Matlab
+- [x] Multi threaded Ray tracing engine in Matlab
 - [x] Environment inter-reflection capturing pipeline